 The amount of charges you must pay is calculated in accordance with Schedule 5 as varied from time to time.

+If you operate an aircraft that carries a combination of passengers and freight, where freight is carried in areas of the aircraft typically used for carrying passengers, you must provide the information outlined in clause 5.2(g).
+You agree that we can, at our discretion (acting reasonably), determine whether, for the purposes of calculating charges, that flight will be considered a freight flight, or passenger flight, or a combination of those in accordance with Schedule 5, in order to determine reasonable charges for the relevant service.

-5.2(g)The charges for using our facilities and services at the Airport:
+The charges for using our facilities and services at the Airport:

-accrue from day to day; and
+accrue from day to day;